FHOOEAIST/geofiles/README.md

 5. `mf` for arbitrary file based meta information.
 Every meta entry contains a key as first element followed by one or more values.
 Reserved keys:
     - `tu` for defining the translation unit (default is metres `m`)
     - `ru` for defining the rotation unit (default is degrees `deg`)
+6. `h` can be used before an object definition to change the hierarchy level.
+Like this an object tree can be created
+    - Uses the absolute index of the used hierarchy level (e.g. 2 represents a grandchildren-object root->children->grandchildren)
+    - Use 0 for root level
+    - Parents are set to the last object of the specified level

 Example:

 ```